forestphilosophy/Data-Science-Nanodegree/README.md

 2. Which programming languages are the most popular among developers in 2020?
 3. Which languages are the most profitable in terms of salary?

-The full set of data can be found here
+The full set of data can be found [here](https://insights.stackoverflow.com/survey).

 ## File Descriptions <a name="files"></a>

-There are 3 notebooks available here to showcase work related to the above questions.
-Each of the notebooks is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
-Markdown cells were used to assist in walking through the thought process for individual steps.
+There is 1 notebook available here to showcase work related to the above questions.
+Part 1 of the file focuses on creating the bar chart for the most popular languages in 2020 and 2021 based on the answers from Stack Overflow developers.
+Furthermore, the markdown cells were used to assist in walking through the thought process for individual steps.

-There is an additional `.py` file that runs the necessary code to obtain the final model used to predict salary.

 ## Results<a name="results"></a>